 (1) Career-tasu subcontracts all or part of the handling of such Personal Information to such person to the extent necessary to accomplish its purposes of use; or

-(2) such Personal Information is transferred as a result of the transfer of the business due to the merger or consolidation of Career-tasu or any other such reason.
+(2) Such Personal Information is transferred as a result of the transfer of the business due to the merger or consolidation of Career-tasu or any other such reason.

 6. Disclaimers